LeeMorinUCF/QMB3311S22/demo_08_PP_Ch_06_Using_Modules/README.md

 You can often solve problems by using programs and functions designed by others, rather than solving these problems on your own.
-A great advantage of Python is that there is a large community of programmers who contribute their own functions.
+A great advantage of Python is that there exists a large community of programmers who contribute their own functions.
 The typical unit for a set of functions and programs is a *module*.